octane53x/root/crab/README.txt

 - NO CASTING: Assignment operator must be inherent or implemented Downcasting handled in engine by referencing the type
 - block keyword: Cannot override this function

+NOTES:

+- Variable and function names starting with triple underscore are reserved by system calls